Portfolio item number 1

 Published in International Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2025

-LGR-AD models the generation process as a distributed system of interacting agents, each representing an expert diffusion model.
+We introduce LGR-AD, a multi-agent system that models the text-to-image generation process as a distributed system of interacting agents, each representing an expert diffusion sub-model.
 These agents dynamically adapt to varying conditions and collaborate through a graph neural network that encodes their relationships and performance metrics.
+A coordination mechanism based on top-k maximum spanning trees optimizes the generation process, outperforming traditional diffusion models across various benchmarks.

 Published in International Conference on Machine Learning (ICML), 2025